chryzsh/chryzsh.github.io/notpublished/2019-10-02-rce-on-endpoints-splunk-magic.md

 ## Preparing the victim

 In a real scenario you will not have access to the victim (duh).
-I included this section so you can replicate the attack if you wish.
+I included this section so you can replicate the attack in your lab.

 Install the Splunk Universal Forwarder (UF) with [Choco](https://chocolatey.org/)